 American Astronomical Society, Helen B. Warner Prize, 1964; Henry Norris Russell Lectureship, 1978.

 Astronomische Gesellschaft, Karl Schwarzschild Medal, 1968.

 National Academy of Sciences, James Craig Watson Medal, 1991.

-National Radio Astronomy Observatory, Jansky Prize, 1979.
+National Radio Astronomy Observatory, Jansky Lectureship, 1979.

 Royal Astronomical Society, Gold medal, 1980.

 Schmidt, Maarten, interview with Alan Lightman, in Lightman, Alan & Roberta Brawer, Origins: The Lives and Worlds of Modern Cosmologists (Harvard Univ.
 Press, Cambridge, UK, 1990), pp. 102-19.

 Schmidt, Maarten, Autobiography on receiving the Kavli Prize, 2008

 Schmidt, Maarten, “Exploring the Universe,” Ann.
 Rev. Astron. & Astrophys.
 53, 1-14 (2015) [includes videos].